demobo/samples/README.md

 * step 4:

-run the web game on app engine console and view http://dev.demovo.com:<port> on the browser
+run the web game on google app engine console and view http://dev.demovo.com:<port> on the browser

 * step 5: